 The UW Medicine Stroke Center at Harborview’s accolades include:

-- Caring for about 800 stroke patients annually, including many of the most severely effected stroke victims in the region
+- Caring for about 800 stroke patients annually, including many of the most severely affected stroke victims in the region

 - Stroke specialists with international reputations for medical discovery, including funding by the National Institutes of Health for stroke-related projects